adam-rms/website/docs/user-guide/assets/asset-barcodes.md

 ## Barcodes
 ---
-Barcodes can contain any information and can be assigned to an asset using the [AdamRMS App](./../app/adam-rms-app).
-An asset can have many barcodes assigned to it (for example, a company asset barcode and the manufacturer’s item barcode) but only one barcode can be the asset’s Tag.
-The asset Tag is the primary key that identifies an individual asset on the RMS, and is listed on projects and the asset page.
-Tags can be the primary asset barcode, but may not be.

-AdamRMS stores all associated barcodes with an asset, and so any associated barcode can be scanned to recall that asset.
+An asset can have many barcodes assigned to it (for example, a company asset barcode and the manufacturer’s item barcode), AdamRMS stores all associated barcodes with an asset, and so any associated barcode can be scanned to recall that asset.

 :::info Barcode case study
 York Techsoc uses a number of different barcodes, depending on the asset type.